 We are a registered Israeli non-nrofit organization, and we give fair wages to our employees.
 During our interfaith panels we teach others about environmental sustainability: what we can do to lessen our affects on the environment and what we can do to actually benefit the environment.
 Our panels have people from different religions in our local community.
 Each panelist talks about faith teachings pertaining to their religion.

-Center Jerusalem North West Bank
+Jerusalem West Bank

 Food Lecture Religious Event Tour